aws-solutions-library-samples/guidance-for-automated-geospatial-insights-engine-on-aws/README.md

 FLAGS
-  -a, --administratorEmail=<value>        (required) The administrator Email address -e, --environment=<value>               (required) The environment used to deploy the arcade project to -l, --role=<value>                      The RoleArn for the CLI to assume for deployment -n, --administratorPhoneNumber=<value>  (required) Enter the administrator phone number, including + and the country code, for example +12065551212.
+  -a, --administratorEmail=<value>        (required) The administrator Email address -e, --environment=<value>               (required) The environment used to deploy the arcade project into; examples could include stage, development, production
+  -l, --role=<value>                      (optional) The RoleArn for the CLI to assume for deployment -n, --administratorPhoneNumber=<value>  (required) Enter the administrator phone number, including + and the country code, for example +12065551212.
-  -r, --region=<value>                    (required) The AWS Region arcade is deployed to
+  -r, --region=<value>                    (required) The AWS Region arcade is deployed into; examples us-east-1, us-west-2, ca-central-1

 GLOBAL FLAGS
   --json  Format output as json.